gcallah/Rationalism/md/Sorcery.md

 This new vision is made attractive by the assertion on the part of the sorcerer that those who have embraced it are now superior to the run-of-the-mill humanity who have not done so.
-For example, followers of Hegel are told that they are at the forefront of the historical development of geist.
-The most devoted Marxists are assured that they are "the vanguard of the proletariat."
+For example, followers of Hegel are told that they are at the forefront of the historical development of *geist*. or the "world spirit."
+Discussing Hegel, Voegelin observes: "Hegel's obsession was power.
+If he wanted to be the sorcerer who could evoke the shape of history, he had to penetrate the political events of the time with though until the events and thought would coincide" (OH, 235).

+Similarly, the most devoted Marxists are assured that they are "the vanguard of the proletariat."
 The devotees of Hubbard were promised that they could become "operating thetans," acquiring capabilities not available to non-Scientilogists.
 And a Randian hero could live a life of freedom in "Galt's Gulch."

-In the case of Hegel, Voegelin observes: "Hegel's obsession was power.
-If he wanted to be the sorcerer who could evoke the shape of history, he had to penetrate the political events of the time with though until the events and thought would coincide" (OH, 235).

-As Voegelin noted, "Once you have entered into the magic circle the sorcerer has drawn around himself, you are lost" (OH, 228).
+These promises are very seductive: As Voegelin noted, "Once you have entered into the magic circle the sorcerer has drawn around himself, you are lost" (OH, 228).

-Neocon magic:
+A recent example of sorcery is what is often called "neoconservatism."
+The secondary reality neoconservatives attempt to create is one in which all actions by the United States are, by definition, virtuous, and all people, around the world, have as their deepest aspiration to become American.

-Ron Suskind reported on a conversation with a Bush administration official as follows:
+Ron Suskind reported on a conversation with a (neoconservative) Bush administration official as follows:

 The aide said that guys like me were 'in what we call the reality-based community,' which he defined as people who 'believe that solutions emerge from